thibault/django-simple-sms/README.md

 django-simple-sms
 =================

-Send sms from your Django project
+Easily send text messages from your Django project.